coderefinery/git-intro/_episodes/01-motivation.md

   - different people can work on the same code without interfering
   - you can experiment with an idea and discard it if it turns out to be a bad idea
 - Implements merging:
-  - merges development branches for you (conflicts may appear)
+  - tool to merge development branches for you (conflicts may appear)

 ---